reactjs/react.dev/content/docs/reference-react-component.md

 ## Overview

 React provides two ways to define components.
-For very simple components that just render something based on their props, you can use a function:
+For very simple components that render something based on their props and don't do anything else, you can use a function:

 ```js
 function Welcome(props) {